hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

 have risks of abuse and complex protections and trust frameworks.

 Unlike guardianship, controlled things usually require minimal privacy.
-However, things that constantly identify their controller(s) in a correlatable way may undermine the privacy of controllers in unexpected ways.
+However, things that constantly identify their controller(s) in a correlatable fashion may undermine the privacy of controllers in ways that are unexpected.

 Use cases and other specifics of controllership are explored in greater depth in the [Controllership Details](controllership-details.md) doc.